Introduction#

 The Load → Compute → Store Pattern#

-Every cuTile Rust kernel follows this fundamental pattern:
+Every cuTile Rust kernel follows the same fundamental pattern:

 Data flow: Load from Tensor to Tile, Compute in registers, Store back to Tensor